ToracX/DreamScreenCommander/README.md

 * Control your Dreamscreen inputs with a Harmony remote control - no phone needed!
 * Use Dreamscreen as a light with with your smart home instance and a raspberry pi
 * Do Voice UI (Alexa-styled) control of the Dreamscreen (Windows Speech Marcos, Jasper)

+If you have any questions, ideas or improvements please fill in an issue form and I will look at it as soon as possible.